exercism/automated-tests/docs/interface.md

 #### Messages

+> key: `message`

 The per-test `message` key can be used to display human-readable error messages.
 Presume that whatever is written here will be displayed to the student.
 If there is no error message, either set the value to `null` or omit the key entirely.
+It is also permissible to output test suite output here.

 #### Output

+> key: `output`

 The per-test `output` key should be used to store and output anything that a user deliberately outputs for a test.